Michael Young (basketball, born 1994)

-Michael Young (born September 5, 1994) is an American basketball player for Stal Ostrów Wielkopolski of the Polish Basketball League.
+Michael Lamor Young Jr. (born September 5, 1994) is an American basketball player for Galatasaray of the Basketbol Süper Ligi (BSL).
 Young played college basketball for the Pittsburgh Panthers of the Atlantic Coast Conference.

 Early years

 Young went to St. Benedict's Prep in Newark, New Jersey and graduated in 2013 where he led Saint Benedict's to the National High School Invitational and finished runner-up, and also the New Jersey Prep High.
 During his senior year he led his team to a No. 2 ranking from both USA Today and MaxPreps.
-He helped guide St. Benedicts to the NHSI National Championship they finished as the runner up when they lost to Montverde Academy in the championship game 65-67.
+He helped guide St. Benedicts to the NHSI National Championship they finished as the runner up when they lost to Montverde Academy in the championship game 65–67.

 During his senior campaign he was invited to the Jordan Brand Classic at the Barclays Center where he put up 19 points.
 Young also attended more prestigious basketball camps including Reebok Breakout Challenge, Five Star camp, Adidas Uprising and Hoop Group Elite.
 Young finished his high school career with 1,445 points and was ranked as the 56th overall recruit in the nation and the 14th best power forward in the nation by ESPN.